anakin004/Linux-Labyrinth/README.md

 # Linux Labyrinth
+-- Last thing needed is api-key integration for complete statelessness for api calls and rate limiting so users cant spam commands
 ## Project Overview
 **Linux Labyrinth** is a Spring Boot-based web application designed to explore and demonstrate the integration of a PostgreSQL database with a RESTful API along with a fun an interractive game to learn about Linux/Unix-like commands.
 This project shows how to leverage Spring Boot to rapidly build a backend application that can interact with a PostgreSQL database.
 The application uses Java 17, Spring Boot, and PostgreSQL for data management, along with a Maven-based build system.